Marius Fiche

 Preface

-The diary will not be simply a daily account of my stay at Santé, but also a review of my past and my life.
+The journal will not be simply a daily account of my stay at La Santé; it will also provide an overview of my past, the balance of my life.
 And finally I will note my thoughts and feelings about the people who are dear to me and also about the people around me.

 Could I crystallize my character by studying my past activity and reactions to events and people?